David Murray practises in all areas of commercial law.

 - David also acted (with Mark Simpson QC) in Williams v Lishman, Sidwell, Campbell & Price Ltd (Court of Appeal: EWCA Civ 418), which concerns numerous points under the Limitation Act 1980.

-- He is currently instructed by one of the “Big Four” accountancy practices in a Commercial Court claim for alleged negligence in the conduct of financial due diligence.
+- He has been instructed on numerous occasions by one of the “Big Four” accountancy practices in claims for alleged negligence in the conduct of financial due diligence exercises.

 - David has recently been instructed in relation to an auditors’ negligence dispute in Hong Kong, and a solicitors’ negligence claim in the courts of the Dubai International Financial Centre.
 He has also recently been instructed by a large bank in relation to a very substantial claim for negligent investment advice.